 But this is an actual place hidden away in a small village called Wadi As Sulay in Riyadh.

 Blissfully unaware of Riyadh’s hustle and bustle, Wadi As Sulay is a dreamy little place embraced by the stunning Mount Al Jubayl.
 Facing this kingly mountain is Ain Heet (Hit, Hith, or Heeth) Cave – a rare beauty.

 The beauty of Ain Heet

 Like someone just opened his eye, the entrance of the Ain Heet resembles the shape of an eye in the middle of a vast limestone formation, and hence named thus (Ain means eye).
-Easily accessible from the city of Riyadh, Ain Heet is situated between Riyadh and Al Kharj road.
+Easily accessible from the city of Riyadh, Ain Heet is situated between Riyadh and Al Kharj roads.

 An abandoned pump house in the vicinity marks the way of the cave.

-The beauty of Ain Heet lies in the mysterious entrance whose mouth is about 20 meters wide.
+The beauty of Ain Heet lies in the mysterious entrance, whose mouth is about 20 meters wide.
 That narrows down to about 5 meters as you begin to explore inside.

 Sudden darkness engulfs you as you cave in, but the scattered rays of sunlight falling on the surface from its mouth light up the path for about 100 meters more.

 This is when the smell of anhydrite minerals hits you as your eyes notice the limestone formations in several asymmetrical patterns.